Individualized Policy Evaluation and Learning under Clustered Network Interference: Policy Learning

 \subsection{Mixed-Integer Program Formulation}

 The above results hold for the exact solution to Equation~\eqref{equ:pihat}.
-In general, solving Equation~\eqref{equ:pihat} leads to a nonconvex optimization problem, which makes it difficult to apply the proposed individualized policy learning methodology.
+In general, solving Equation~\eqref{equ:pihat} leads to a nonconvex optimization problem, which is difficult to solve in practice.
 For a certain policy class, however, we can considerably simplify the optimization problem using a mixed-integer program (MIP) formulation.
 Such policy classes include linear decision rules, fixed-depth decision trees, and treatment sets with piecewise linear boundaries \citep[e.g.,][]{kitagawa2018should,viviano2019policy,athey2021policy,zhou2023offline}.

 For example, consider a linear policy rule of the following form:

 Following \cite{kitagawa2018should}, we introduce binary variable $p_{ij}$ and write